 Oil Gains as Wildfires Threaten Canada Supply

-- Oil prices rose over 2% on Monday as wildfires in Alberta, Canada, forced shutdowns of crude production and disrupted supply.
+- Oil prices rose by over 2% on Monday after wildfires in Alberta, Canada disrupted about 7% of the country's crude oil output.

 37 Articles